Jan Stephenson: Controversy

 Stephenson made a controversial remark in 2003 when she said "Asians are killing the (LPGA) Tour", referring to the large number of Korean-born players who were winning on tour, and calling for quotas on international players – although she was also an international player she believed that the LPGA should focus on American players.
 She later apologised, saying that she "did not intend to make it a racial issue."

+Personal life

+Stephenson was briefly married to Sydney business man Gilbert Thomas in her young adulthood.

+She was a contestant in the 2011 season of Dancing with the Stars on Channel Seven.